ch-stuart/swift/README.md

     $ heroku config:add VAR=value --remote=<staging/heroku>

+You may need to clear the cache after this.

 ## Test on IE via Virtual Box

 Yes, do this.
 Also, use xip.io to get to swift.dev if you're using pow.